ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 OpenStack
 ~~~~~~~~~

-To run the acceptance tests on Rackspace, you need:
+To run the acceptance tests on OpenStack, you need:

 - An OpenStack account and the associated password or API key.
 - The URL of the OpenStack keystone service.
 - An ssh-key registered with the OpenStack account.
-- The OpenStack image_id for supported Flocker node operating systems.
+- The OpenStack image name or image ID for images containing supported Flocker node operating systems.
-- The OpenStack flavour (size) to use for acceptance test nodes.
+- The OpenStack flavor to use for acceptance test nodes.

 To use the OpenStack provider, the configuration file should include an item like: